-The Daily Mail interviewed Johnny Depp, and buried at the bottom of the article was the revelation that Depp plans to spend millions of his own money to return the land, Wounded Knee, in South Dakota, to Native Americans.
+The Daily Mail interviewed Johnny Depp in July 2013, and buried at the bottom of the article was the revelation that Depp plans to spend millions of his own money to return the land, Wounded Knee, in South Dakota, to Native Americans.

 The site, the scene of an 1890 massacre, is up for sale for $3.9 million.
 Local Native Americans say they cannot afford to buy it.
 Depp is outraged and wants to help.